Bachelor of Science

 Throughout the academic and clinical experiences, students will focus on the five core competencies that provide the framework for the BSN curriculum, including critical thinking, nursing interventions, professional role, caring, and communication which are outlined in more detail in our Student Handbook.

 Want to learn more about the benefits of a BSN program?
-Watch the recording below:
+Watch the video below:

 Simulation Experience